MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/TreeViewColumn.md

 ### Sort column ID

 Logical sort column ID this column sorts on when selected for sorting.
 Setting the sort column ID makes the column header clickable.
 Set to -1 to make the column unsortable.
-Since: 2.18

 The **Gnome::GObject::Value** type of property *sort-column-id* is `G_TYPE_INT`.

 ### Cell Area

 The **Gnome::Gtk3::CellArea** used to layout cell renderers for this column.
-If no area is specified when creating the tree view column with `gtk_tree_view_column_new_with_area()` a horizontally oriented **Gnome::Gtk3::CellAreaBox** will be used.
-Since: 3.0 Widget type: GTK_TYPE_CELL_AREA
+If no area is specified when creating the tree view column with `gtk_tree_view_column_new_with_area()` a horizontally oriented **Gnome::Gtk3::CellAreaBox** will be used.Widget type: GTK_TYPE_CELL_AREA

 The **Gnome::GObject::Value** type of property *cell-area* is `G_TYPE_OBJECT`.